©2002-2016 Nick Anthony Fiorenza, All Rights Reserved

 The sidereal signs (not tropical signs) are shown in the above illustration.

-To learn of the difference between the sidereal and tropical zodiaks, their
+To learn of the difference between the sidereal and tropical zodiaks, and their

 To view the entire heavens visit "The Sidereal Heavens: Under the Stars"